reinert/requestor/README.md

 <inherits name="io.reinert.requestor.gwt.RequestorGwt"/>
 ```

 Requestor primarily focuses on the HTTP Client API.
-Hence, **requestor-core** declares a Promise
+Hence, **requestor-core** provides most of the
-interface, but does not implement it.
-The implementation is delegated to **requestor-impl**s.
-Thus, a **requestor-impl** integrates **requestor-core** to some promise library.
+features but delegates some internals, like the network operation, to the implementations.

 Currently, there is one impl available: **requestor-gwt**.
-It binds requestor with
+It implements requestor for the
-[gdeferred](https://github.com/reinert/gdeferred) promise API.
-Furthermore, an impl integrating
-**requestor-core** with [elemental2](https://github.com/google/elemental2) promise API is on the way.
+GWT enviroment.
+Furthermore, implementations for the Java/Android and J2CL are planned.

 ### Latest Release